valentin-dlack/backend-tailwind/README.md

 # Back-Office Application

 This project is a example of a back-office application, built using the Python web framework Flask and the CSS framework Tailwind.
+Note : DaisyUI is used for the drawer menu.

 ## Table of Contents